10 Reasons to Visit this Fall

 For a glimpse above, check out the programs offered at the Allen F. Blocher Planetarium and Arthur J. Pejsa Observatory.
 On clear nights throughout the year, the observatory offers a unique close-up view of the night sky.
 Regardless of the weather and atmospheric conditions, the Planetarium offers a better understanding of our universe, in addition to their annual Laser Light Shows, set to music.

 Explore the natural world around us by visiting the Museum of Natural History, originally housed in the Albertson Learning Resource Center on campus, but will now reside in the A-wing on the first floor of the Science Building.
-Once open, this family-friendly spot will offer self-guided tours and events, such as their annual collection crawl, story-time Fridays, and even an augmented reality sandbox to bring landscapes to life.
-Don’t miss the different exhibits including the dinosaur collection and the large dioramas.
+Once open, this family-friendly spot will offer interactive exhibits.
+For now, the museum is hosting fun events, such as their annual collection crawl, story-time Fridays, and junior scientist programs.

 If you venture into the Chemistry-Biology Building on campus, you may not realize this massive 170,000-square-foot building has a green roof.
 But visitors can check out the Tropical Conservatory on the first floor, with a variety of biomes, water features, and a green wall, and enjoy this tropical escape no matter the season.
 The most impressive part?
 The windows, fans, and shades are controlled automatically, based on temperature settings.